Embassy vs. Consulate: Where to Go When Trouble Happens

 ■Consulate-General

-A Consulate-General is a type of consulate.
-When the head of a consulate is a Consul-General, it is called a Consulate-General.
-If the head is a Vice Consul, it is called a Vice Consulate, and if it is a Consular Agent, it is called a Consular Agency.
-The establishment of consulates is optional, and the number of consulates in a country varies.
+A consulate-general is one type of consulate.
+When the head of the office is a consul-general, it is called a consulate-general; when headed by a vice consul, it is called a vice-consulate; and when headed by an acting consul, it is called a consular office.
+Since the establishment of consulates is optional, the number of offices differs from country to country.

 ■Honorary Consulate